nihalgonsalves/headless-pi-setup/README.md

+> :warning: This may still work, but isn't maintained, and you can now use the Raspberry Pi Imager to set network/WiFi settings directly while flashing an OS image: <https://www.raspberrypi.com/software/>

+---

 # Headless Raspberry Pi 3 Setup on macOS

 Bootstrap a headless Raspberry Pi 3 (without a keyboard, mouse, or monitor) using Docker on macOS.